 Data races

-The object in the range [first, last) are accessed.
+The items within the range [first, last) are being accessed.

 Exceptions

-This function throws an exception if either an element assignment or an operation on iterator throws an exception.
+This function raises an exception when either an element assignment or an operation on iterator results in an exception.

 Note: The invalid parameters cause an undefined behavior.